timsutton/mcxToProfile/README.md

 - add status output and a verbose mode
 - append '.mobileconfig' to filename if not already specified
-- potentially 'convert' known existing preference types (loginwindow, dock, etc.) into their native payload types, rather than as Custom Settings payloads
+- potentially 'convert' known existing preference types (loginwindow, dock, etc.) into their native payload types, rather than as Custom Settings payloads.
+This may not be able to ever cover all cases as some key names have changed from 10.6.

 ## Acknowledgments